OSMNames/OSMNames/docs/development.rst

   file.
 When running a small PBF file the environment variable `SKIP_VACUUM` can be set to `True` in the `.env` file.

+* For development, the wikipedia import can be skipped by setting the environment variable `SKIP_WIKIPEDIA` to `True` in the `.env` file.

 * When working with a small file in development, one can forget about the performance influences for large files easily.
 Some minutes more for small files can lead to a increased runtime of multiple hours for the whole planet.